top of page

 Photogenic challenge: More than 30m people joining in a challenge to see how "photogenic" they are using a CapCut template that generates a series of black-and-white freeze frames from a random video they upload

-Levitating: TikTokers are finding creative ways to illustrate the lyrics of DaBaby's rap section in Dua Lipa's song Levitating with different poses and all sorts of objects – often filming themselves in shops and supermarkets
+Levitating: TikTokers are finding creative ways to illustrate the lyrics of DaBaby's rap section in Dua Lipa's song Levitating with different poses and all sorts of objects – often filming themselves in shops and supermarkets, like this example from @ehmnwel

 "It's hard to believe I'm walking through the ruins of an ancient city ...": Sound from Diane Morgan's character Philomena Cunk in Cunk on Earth being used to joke about things you're guilty of not actually doing